GeshanPasindu/GeshanPasindu/README.md

 ### About Me

 I'm a Full-Stack Software Engineer based in Sri Lanka with close to two years of experience building production applications in **real estate analytics** and **e-commerce**.
+Most recently, I built full-stack features on a property market analytics platform, spanning React/Next.js frontends and Node.js/Express backends.

+- 💼 Open to new Full-Stack / Backend Engineer opportunities
-- 🌱 Deepening my skills in **AWS serverless architecture** and scalable API design
+- 🛠️ Background in **Node.js, NestJS, React, TypeScript**, and **AWS serverless architecture**
 - 🎓 BSc (Hons) in Information Technology, University of Moratuwa
 - 📫 Reach me at **geshanp.info@gmail.com**